-“Weed is pretty harmless, can I continue to use that?”
+“Weed is pretty harmless.
+Can I continue to use that?”
 This is a common question.
 Marijuana, regardless of the method of use, is far from harmless.
-Marijuana also poses a variety of health risks for pregnant women including:
+Marijuana also poses a variety of health risks for pregnant women, including:

-The risks associated with marijuana use do not stop for the developing fetus; they can carry into adolescence.
+- Adverse effects on the developing brainThe risks associated with marijuana use do not stop for the developing fetus; they can carry into adolescence.
 Some of those risks are:

-Reduced attention span and ability to focus
+- Reduced attention span and ability to focus

 Cocaine and other stimulants like meth, Adderall, and Ritalin can have devastating effects on pregnancy as well if abused.
 According to the NIH, these effects include:

-Premature rupture of membranes
+- Premature rupture of membranes

-Placental abruption, where the placenta prematurely separates from the uterus
+- Placental abruption, where the placenta prematurely separates from the uterus

-Low birth weight
+- Low birth weight

-Opioid use has many of the same risks as stimulant, marijuana, and alcohol consumption.
+Opioid use has many of the same risks as a stimulant, marijuana, and alcohol consumption.
 What makes opioid use especially heartbreaking is the risks of neonatal abstinence syndrome (NAS).

 No mother wants their child to go through those things.
 Unfortunately, addiction does not often give mothers a choice, and the urge to use overpowers them.

-Learning how to safely detox while pregnant can be a matter of life, or begin a prescription of monitored Medication Assisted Treatment can help you avoid your new baby from going through this difficult situation.
+Learning how to safely detox while pregnant can be a matter of life, or begin a prescription of monitored Medication Assisted Treatment can help you prevent your new baby from going through this difficult situation.